 Programs that only serve school age children, such as afterschool or summer only programs, do not have to complete the 5 clock-hour Early Literacy and Language Development training.
 CPR and First Aid certification is a requirement for at least one staff member who is on premises at all times during hours of operation for these programs.
 Please refer to the DCF website for additional information.

 What if I want to use my own developed curriculum?

-Is the parent fee included in my daily rate?
+Is the family fee included in my daily rate?

-Unfortunately parent fees are not including the daily rate.
+Unfortunately family fees are not including the daily rate.